These are the people who keep Ya’ Thi Néné running.

 Black Lake & Stony Rapids

-Ian has years of experience working on the land and keeping the traditional ways alive.
-From Black Lake, he has two kids and is very family-oriented.
-He is passionate about bringing his culture and the teachings of his Elders to the youth.
-In his spare time, Ian likes to get outside with his family and to teach his kids and youth about the traditional ways of knowing.
+Though Ian is the youngest CLT, he has years of experience working on the land and keeping the traditional ways alive.
+From Black Lake, he is passionate about bringing his culture and the teachings of his Elders to the youth.
+In his spare time, Ian likes to get outside with his family and teach his kids and himself more about the traditional ways of knowing.

 Fond du Lac